2018ik/2018ik.github.io/_wiki/spirit.markdown

 ### Holy Spirit

+The Holy Spirit in the Greek is written as "the Spirit the Holy" or "the Holy Spirit."
+This means that the very God who is the Spirit is "the Holy."
+In the Old Testament, God could make people holy outwardly, separated unto Him, but could not make them one with Him.
+In the New Testament, God can go further to make man one with Him.

+This is the Spirit which filled John the Baptist from his mother's womb (Luke 1:15) and of which Jesus was begotten (Matt.
+1:20).

+### Spirit of Holiness

+The Spirit of Holiness in the Old Testament is for making His people holy (Psa.
+51:11; Isa.
+63:10-11).

 ### Spirit of God

 This is the Spirit of God from the beginning, mentioned in Genesis 1:2 brooding above the waters.
 This is also the Spirit of the creator, and was at that point located outside of man.
 This Spirit was "not yet" (John 7:39).
 However, this one is now in us as the Spirit of Christ.

 ### Spirit of Jehovah

+The Spirit of Jehovah in the Old Testament is Gods reaching and caring for His people (Judg.
+3:10; 6:34).
+The title *Jehovah* means "He who is who He is" i.e. the eternal "I Am."
+God appearing to Moses as "I Am who I Am" is to indicate that if Moses had a need for anything, God would supply.
+He is everything and takes care of man's every need.

 ### Lord Spirit